-Hail to the Chief: When President Obama jets into New Hampshire on Thursday to talk economy, it’s an official White House visit.
+Hail to the Chief: When New Hampshire on Thursday to talk economy, it’s an official White House visit.
 It’s good to be the incumbent.
 The Commander-in-Chief visits as his approval rating is rebounding.
 The latest Granite State Poll, conducted by the University of New Hampshire Survey Center for WMUR, found 51 percent of Granite Staters approve of his job performance, while 43 percent disapprove.
 It’s interesting to note where President George W. Bush stood in the Granite State Poll in February 2004.
 Bush’s approval rating was 47 percent, according to UNH pollster Andrew Smith.

 Giving Them The Biz: #WiseWordsToLiveBy was just trending on Twitter.
 Over at the Statehouse, they’re hoping the pace of January’s tax collections continue trending in February.
 Business tax collections for January totaled $25.9 million, “which was ahead of plan by $11.3 million and above prior year by $14.9 million, according to the January revenue focus report.